nickblackmore/DL-Homework/README.md

 # DL-Homework

 Assorted Projects and Homework assignments completed for my a grad-level Deep Learning course at GWU.
-I primarily focused on Sequential models for my two personal projects.
+I primarily focused on Sequential models (RNN, LSTM) for my two personal projects.

-Please note that unfortunately all of the visualizations that I created using Plotly do not show up in the html rendering of the IPython notebooks 🙄
+If the notebooks seem sparse it's because they were often accompanied by a report that explained the more intimate details of the problems and my solutions to them.
+Also all of the visualizations that I created using Plotly do not show up in GitHub's html rendering of the IPython notebooks 🙄